avramidis/sodecl/README.md

 SODECL is a library of ordinary differential equation (ODE) and stochastic differential equation (SDE) solvers in OpenCL.
 Using SODECL the user can calculate the integration orbits of a ODE or SDE system for a large number of different parameter values.

 One example of the usefullness of SODECL is the fitting an ODE system representing a biological model to experimental data.
 When optimising an ODE biological model using for example genetic algorithms the ODE model has to be calculated for a large number of different parameter values combinations.
-ODECL accelerates the calculation of these ODE model orbit integrations by taking advantage of all the cores of a CPU or the parallel capabilities of a GPU.
+SODECL accelerates the calculation of these ODE model orbit integrations by taking advantage of all the cores of a CPU or the parallel capabilities of a GPU.

 ## Getting Started